14-2021: Update – Leisure vessels will be permitted to moor overnight on Ha’penny Pier pontoons from Monday 12 April 2021

 Visiting leisure vessels up to 20 metres length overall (LOA) can use the facilities at Ha’penny pier pontoons for a maximum stay of 72 hours.
 Moorings cannot be booked in advance as we operate on a first come first served basis.
 Be advised that vessels may be double or triple berthed if the mooring facility is busy and prevailing conditions are suitable.

 As shown on the diagram above, the outside berths are prioritised for larger vessels and the inside berths are predominately for smaller crafts.
-Leisure vessels must not moor in the harbour ferry or unloading areas, which are clearly marked on the map available on the PDF version.
+Leisure vessels must not moor in the harbour ferry or unloading areas, which are clearly marked on the PDF version of this notice.

 Fishing vessels are restricted to using the unloading area of the pontoon, which is clearly marked.

 How to pay?